linnaeakavulich/NLP_Social_Contract/README.md

 ## Pipeline
 ```
-Notebooks were created in the followin order for the following aims
+Notebooks were created in the following order for the following aims
 ```
 | Title | Purpose |
 | :- | :- |